ubc/ubc-rag/docs/openai-provider-guide.md

 ## Overview

-The OpenAI Embedding Provider enables the UBC RAG plugin to generate vector embeddings using OpenAI's state-of-the-art embedding models via their REST API.
+The OpenAI Embedding Provider enables the UBC RAG plugin to generate vector embeddings using OpenAI's embedding models via their REST API.

 ## Getting Started